spack/spack/lib/spack/docs/basic_usage.rst

    foo@abcdef1234abcdef1234abcdef1234abcdef1234    # 40 character hashes are automatically treated as git commits foo@git.abcdef1234abcdef1234abcdef1234abcdef1234

-When using git reference a corresponding version may be paired to the git reference.
+When using git reference a corresponding version must be paired to the git reference.
-A paired version is necessary so Spack can solve build requirements that are based on the version.
+A paired version is necessary so Spack can solve build requirements that are based on the version, e.g. ``depends_on('~shared', when=':1.5')``.
-A version can be assigned with ``[ref]=[version]`` syntax.
+A paired version can be assigned with ``[git ref]=[version]`` syntax with the caveat that the specified version is known to Spack.
-There is a constraint that the specified version must be known to Spack either through the package definition, or in the configuration i.e. ``packages.yaml``.
+This can be through the package definition, or in the configuration i.e. ``packages.yaml``.

 .. code-block:: console